Djokovic lands in Serbia as questions arise over French Open

 The official Tanjug news agency reported that Djokovic’s mother, Dijana, said her son will remain in Belgrade in the coming days and won’t make statements for the media.

-Djokovic’s Australian sagabegan when he was granted an exemption to strict vaccination rules by two medical panels and the tournament organizer in order to play in the Australian Open because he had recently recovered from COVID-19.
+Djokovic’s Australian sagabegan when he was granted an exemption to strict vaccination rules by two medical panels and the tournament organizer in order to play in the Australian Open based on documents he supplied showing he had recently had COVID-19.
 He received a visa to enter the country through an automated process.
 But upon arrival, border officials said the exemption was not valid and moved to deport him.

 The initial news that the star had been granted the exemption sparked anger in Australia, where strict lockdowns in cities and curbs on international travel have been employed to try to control the spread of the coronavirus since the pandemic began.